jbagdon/openvpn/README.md

 Don't go too quickly and read the prompts.
 There will be a few critical prompts to answer yes to or it will not work.

+After it has ran you should end up with a client config file located in your user directory at ~/client-configs/files/client1.ovpn

 Have fun!